LotusiaStewardship/lotus-lib/docs/MUSIG2_START_HERE.md

-# MuSig2 for lotus-lib - Start Here
+# MuSig2 for lotus-sdk - Start Here

 **Welcome!** This guide will help you navigate the MuSig2 implementation documentation and code.